shopware/shopware/changelog/_unreleased/2023-06-19-product-payload-for-storefront-controller.md

 ---

 # Storefront

-Extends the line item controller with the possibility to add a product payload to the line item.
+* Changed `\Shopware\Storefront\Controller\CartLineItemController` with the possibility to add a product payload to the line item.